The Wehrmacht: July Bomb Plot

 Attitudes within the Wehrmacht

-Goebbels after the Soviet Winter Offensive before Moscow (December 1941) becan writing about defeatists within the Wehrmacht.
+Goebbels after the Soviet Winter Offensive before Moscow (December 1941) began writing about defeatists within the Wehrmacht.
 Interestingly he discussed this issue with Abwehr Commander Admiral Canaris.
-Goebbels did not complain about abti-NAZI setiment or objections to German attricities, but criticism about the War and Germany's ability to in it.
+Goebbels did not complain about abti-NAZI setiment or objections to German attrocities, but criticism about the War and Germany's ability to win it.
 Wehrmacht officers had perpetrated terrible attrocities.
-Some were apauled with what the SS abd other security forces were doing.
-Others were bothered about the Wehrmacht's conduct.
-Only the impending defeat of Germany, however, brought about an attempted (July 1944).
+Some were apauled with what the SS and other security forces were doing, especially the Einstatzgruppen in the Soviet Union.
+The Holocaust was primrily conducted by the SS, but the Wehrmacht played an essential supporting role and was involved in actual killing as well.
+Others were bothered about Hitler's mismanagement of the War effort and interference in the tactical decesiuons.
+Only the impending defeat of Germany, however, brought about an actual attempt (July 1944).
+This suggests that the major complaint was not the attrocities, but Hitler's conduct of the War and his continual interference in tactical decesions.
+This is important because the Wehrmacht was the only institution within Germany that had the force to remove Hitler.
+It there was toi be a coup, it could only come cfrom the Wehrmacht.

 Timing